XodoDocs/docstrap/README.md

 		}
 	}
 	```
 * __categories__ Defaults to false.
-When `categories` is true and `sort` is "category", members, methods, and events of symbols in `categoriesFor` will be sorted within their groups by the values of their `@category` tags.
+When `categories` is true and `sort` is "category", members, methods, and events will be sorted within their groups by the values of their `@category` tags.
+Parent symbols should be placed in `categoriesFor` array to work properly.
 Items with the same category will be placed under a subheading labelled with the title of their category.
 These subheadings will also show up in the side nav.
 * __categoriesFor__ Specifies parent symbols whose children should be sorted into categories.
 Only effective when `categories` is true and `sort` is category.
 * __collapseCategories__ Collapses categories in the side nav.
 Only effective when `categories` is true and `sort` is category.